What is document AI, and how does it work? This primer on all things artificial intelligence was written by:

-Grooper does not use unsupervised machine learning, because it:
+Grooper document AI does not use unsupervised machine learning, because it:

-- Requires very large data sets to work at all, and
+- Requires very large data sets to work at all

-- Will Grooper get better at classifying (or extracting) on its own?
+- Will the AI get better at classifying (or extracting) on its own?

-- Will Grooper save me from having to understand my documents or data?
+- Will AI save me from having to understand my documents or data?